 The airport produces its own eco-friendly power in solar plants on the compound.
 They produce energy on a surface of 15,000 qm.
 We use approximately one third ourselves; two thirds are fed into the public power supply system.
 Energy that we do not produce at the airport is purchased to 100 percent from renewable sources.

 By 2018 Stuttgart Airport will run its passenger and baggage transport on the ramp entirely with nearly silent and zero-emission drives.
 Besides electric passenger busses and baggage tugs our charging stations are used by the airport’s battery-powered vans, cargo tugs, conveyor belts and a highloader.
 All vehicles that are not yet electrified are refueled with a synthetic diesel.
-Compared to fossil diesel the synthetic fuel reduces CO2 emissions by about 70 percent and emits significantly less air pollutants when burned.E-mobility at Stuttgart Airport (in German) STR efleet (in German)
+Compared to fossil diesel the synthetic fuel emits significantly less air pollutants when burned and we offset the CO2 emissions of its production.E-mobility at Stuttgart Airport (in German) STR efleet (in German)

 Active on the ground and in the air